datguychen/datguychen/README.md

 # Hi everyone :wave:

-I'm a QA Automation Engineer from Poland.
+I'm a QA Automation Engineer from Poland with 3 years of experience.

 <details>